hatedabamboo/notes.hatedabamboo.me/src/posts/kubernetes-to-rds-secure-connections-via-iam-roles-without-passwords.md

 ## The setup

 This article is going to focus on applications running in Elastic Kubernetes Service (EKS) in AWS.
-Of course, the same approach can be used to allow connections from other compute resources -- whether that’s a plain EC2 instance or an ECS container -- but the details will differ slightly.
+Of course, the same approach can be used to allow connections from other compute resources -- whether that's a plain EC2 instance or an ECS container -- but the details will differ slightly.
 For example, instead of a Pod Identity Association for an EKS pod, an EC2 instance will need an Instance Profile.

-Since the second part of the connection is the database, we’re going to use an RDS database -- specifically Postgres, though it can be any other you prefer.
+Since the second part of the connection is the database, we're going to use an RDS database -- specifically Postgres, though it can be any other you prefer.
 And, of course, the glue that ties it all together will be the IAM roles and policies.

 ## Setting up the database

 To access the database using an IAM role, we first have to allow this type of connection.
-It doesn’t matter if your database is already running or if you’re creating a new one -- this setting can be enabled at any time.
+It doesn't matter if your database is already running or if you're creating a new one -- this setting can be enabled at any time.

 ::: info